Respiratory syncytial virus: Elderly

-RSV or Respiratory syncytial virus affects many populations differently.
+RSV or respiratory syncytial virus affects populations differently.
 The most at-risk populations for RSV complications are older adults and those with underlying medical conditions or immunocompromised individuals.
 Between 60,000-160,000 older adults in the United States are hospitalized annually with RSV.
 Between 6,000 and 10,000 older adults die from RSV infection each year.
 Additionally RSV can "... lead to worsening of serious conditions such as, Asthma, Chronic obstructive pulmonary disease (COPD) – a chronic disease of the lungs that makes it hard to breathe, and even Congestive heart failure – when the heart can't pump enough blood and oxygen through the body."

-Expedient and proper medical care is important for older adults as waiting or receiving a misdiagnosis can be associated with an increased risk of complications.
+Expedient and proper medical care is important for older adults, as waiting or receiving a misdiagnosis can be associated with an increased risk of complications.
 As of August 2023, adults aged 60 years and older qualify for vaccination against RSV in Canada and the United States.